pypsa-meets-earth/pypsa-earth/doc/community/contributing.md

 ### How to build it locally

-To create the documentation locally, you need [Sphinx](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html).
+To create the documentation locally, you need `mkdocs`.
 It can be installed using specifications from `doc/requirements.txt`.
 First, we recommend creating a fresh conda environment and activate it:

 ```bash